-When looking at primary sources, it is important to try and figure out what was happening at the time that the primary sources were being made.
-This is called context.
-By paying attention to context, we should be able to figure out the hidden messages in the sources.
+When looking at primary sources, it is important to try and figure out the context of the sources.
+By paying attention to context, it is possible to infer any underlying messages of the source.

-On the following pages there will be some primary sources and questions for you to answer about them.
-Make sure to assess each image carefully to try and untangle its purpose and importance.
+On the following pages there will be some primary sources and question for you to answer about them.